Gioant/BookHaven/README.md

 This is a small library app project created with JavaScript.
 To put in practice Object oriented principles using objects & objects constructors to create a book.

 ## Features

-- Add books to the "library" by clicking the "+" sign icon & entering book details (Book cover image, title, author, pages, year, and read status).
+- Adding books to the "library" by clicking the "+" sign icon & entering book details (Book cover image, title, author, pages, year, and read status)

-Note: you can enter the image of the book using a url to the image.
-If none is entered or not valid it will use a default book cover image.
-- After successfully adding a book, displays an alert message using SweetAlert2.
+- After successfully adding a book, displays an alert message using SweetAlert2
-- Display the list of books in a visually appealing format.
+- Display the list of books in a visually appealing format
-- Change status of books with a click of a button.
+- Change status of books with a click of a button
-- Remove books from the library by clicking trash icon.
+- Remove books from the library by clicking the trash icon

+There is proper validation via javascript for the form such as:
+- Maximum length of characters for Title, Author, pages & year
+- Checking For empty inputs
+- To verify if the link address of the book cover image is valid (jpg, jpeg or png) and uses that as the image.
+If not, it will resort to using a default image.